 - Turn the sheep entirely on the right side then start with the neck moving down, then rotate it slowly back to the left side.

-- After it is back to its left side, you should complete the shaving process by shearing its rump and then the right side of its crotch.
+- Complete: After it is back to its left side, you should complete the shaving process by shearing its rump and then the right side of its crotch.

 Some people love to shear their sheep from the belly then finish with the neck region.
 This is because the belly wool is mostly dirty, but the procedure described above will still give you good quality fleece.